zhengchenliang/CMS-PNR-Campaign/README.md

 # CMS-PNR-Campaign

-Campaign management in CMS PNR
+This repository contains utilities for managing campaigns in CMS PNR.

 ## `wfStatusSift.cc`

-This repository contains utilities for managing campaigns in CMS PNR, with the primary functionality provided by the `wfStatusSift.cc` script.
 This script parses campaign data from an online source, filters entries based on specific criteria, and outputs the results in both ROOT and FPS formats.

 ### Features